So you’re looking for how to make money as a preschool teacher, right?

 So you’ll be creating the path along the way (which really isn’t a bad thing in my opinion 😋).

-I did discover this becoming-an-educational-consultant guide, written by an educator who has had great success as an educational consultant.
+If you’re interested in this option, check out this guide, written by an educator who has had great success as an educational consultant.

 One thing I will say is that the more relevant credentials and degrees you have, the more marketable you’ll be.